 Pour 3 pancakes (about 4 inches each) into large skillet, pre-heated over about medium heat and greased with a tiny bit of coconut oil before pouring.

 Spread the batter out slightly with the back of a spoon.
 (This step may not be necessary for almond flour version.)
 Add dairy-free chocolate chips to each.
-(I used these.)
+(I like these organic 70% chocolate chips.)
 When they’re ready, flip the pancakes.
 They don’t need to cook long on the second side.

 Makes 9 pancakes about 4 inches wide.